-A discussion of the county government’s open space and recreation requirements for new development and recommendations for improvements are included in Chapter 4 on land use.
+In chapter 4 on land use, This master plan recommends that the county allow developers the option of paying either in part or wholly, the recreation excise fee towards establishing trails or shared-use paths that connect the neighborhood to the larger recommended shared-use path network for the Town Center.
+When developed, this shared-use path network will assist in addressing pedestrian and bicyclists’ safety and allow for connectivity to trails, off-site open spaces and recreation opportunities, like regional recreational areas – Hallowing Point Park, Battle Creek Cyprus Swamp Sanctuary and Parkers Creek Wildlife Management Area, located outside of the Town Center.
+Additional recommended options for developers include natural environmental corridors, dog parks, and public art and cultural and heritage displays.
+This recommendation is consistent with the county’s Land Preservation, Parks and Recreation Plan’s objective to help ensure that a wide selection of public recreational facilities and programs are provided to meet the interests and needs of all ages, incomes and abilities.

 Public Safety

 Public Safety Facilities

-Public safety facilities are police, animal control, fire, rescue, and facilities that support Prince Frederick residents in emergency situations.
-These facilities are distributed throughout the county and sited primarily in Town Centers, where the county’s population density is highest.
-Several of the public safety facilities are centrally located in Prince Frederick, the county seat.
+Public safety facilities are police, animal control, fire, rescue and Emergency Medical Services (EMS) facilities that support Prince Frederick residents in emergency situations.
+These facilities are distributed throughout the county and sited primarily in town centers, where the county’s population density is highest.
+Several of the public safety facilities are centrally located in the Prince Frederick Town Center.

-Police protection is provided by the Calvert County Sheriff’s Office and the Maryland State Police.
+Police and Detention Center: Police protection is provided by the Calvert County Sheriff’s Office and the Maryland State Police.
 The main facilities for the Sheriff’s Office and Maryland State Police are currently located in the Prince Frederick Town Center.
 The Sheriff’s Office headquarters is on Church Street near its intersection with MD 2/4.
 The headquarters is in The Calvert House, the county’s first hospital.
-The Calvert House is on the Maryland Inventory of Historic Places (CT-0813) and is a designated a Calvert County Historic District.
+The Calvert House is on the Maryland Inventory of Historic Properties (CT-0813) and is designated a Calvert County Historic District.

-The Maryland State Police Prince Frederick Barrack is on Main Street in old town Prince Frederick, near the Calvert County Courthouse.
-The mission of the Maryland State Police is to serve the people of Maryland and those who visit our State through purposed policing that protects our citizens, prevents criminal acts and traffic crashes, and provides the highest quality of law enforcement services available anywhere.
-This is accomplished through a network of local barracks and specialized units working in consultation and cooperation with allied public safety agencies to address issues impacting public safety in Maryland and each jurisdiction through an inter-jurisdictional strategy.
-(Source: Maryland State Police Administrative Manual)
+The Maryland State Police Prince Frederick Barrack is on Main Street in Old Town Prince Frederick, near the Calvert County Courthouse.
+The mission of the Maryland State Police is to serve the people of Maryland and those who visit our state through purposed policing that protects our citizens, prevents criminal acts and traffic crashes and provides the highest quality of law enforcement services available anywhere.
+This is accomplished through a network of local barracks and specialized units working in consultation and cooperation with allied public safety agencies to address issues impacting public safety in Maryland and each jurisdiction through an inter-jurisdictional strategy. )

-The Detention Center is located on Stafford Road.
+The Detention Center, located outside of and west of the Town Center, is located on Stafford Road.
 The Detention Center maintains custody and control of all committed inmates and through partnerships with the Health Department and the Calvert County Family Network, offers reentry case management and evidence-based programs to address their criminogenic risks and needs.